padraic-edwards/rpag-cnx-dev/README.md

-# rpag-cnx-dev
+# IBM Cloud Customization for Richter Pharma AG

-IBM Cloud Customization for Richter Pharma AG
+Aligning the Cloud User Interface with the Richter Pharma Corporate Identity.